 Both brand books and brand guidelines have the same purpose.
 They serve as a framework of internal and external communication which maintains consistency and cohesion throughout business activities.
 According to research, consistency in branding practice earns 23% more revenue annually.

 Having appropriate and cohesive documentation paves the way for the brand identity and also serves as a great tool to build a professional brand personality.
-When your audience sees consistency in color scheme, typography, logo usage, and tone of voice across all platforms it builds a level of professionalism and credibility.
+When your audience sees consistency in colour scheme, typography, logo usage, and tone of voice across all platforms it builds a level of professionalism and credibility.

-Brand books work as guidelines for internal staff members who aren’t marketing and design-oriented and make them understand how to use logos, color schemes, typefaces, and illustrations when presenting their brand at a business level.
+Brand books work as guidelines for internal staff members who aren’t marketing and design-oriented and make them understand how to use logos, colour schemes, typefaces, and illustrations when presenting their brand at a business level.

 Brand Book vs Brand Guideline: What elements do they include?